laraXgram/laraxgram.github.io/src/temple8.md

 <a name="escaping-attribute-rendering"></a>
 #### Escaping Attribute Rendering

-You also use colon-prefixed attributes, you may use a double colon (`::`) prefix to inform Temple8 that the attribute is not a PHP expression.
+You also use colon-prefixed attributes, you may use a double colon (`::`) prefix to inform Template that the attribute is not a PHP expression.
 For example, given the following component:

 ```blade
 <x-button ::type="{ reply: markup }">